princyok/TicTacToe_ClientServer/README.md

 To find the network address of a machine, see [this short tutorial](https://kb.netgear.com/20878/Finding-your-IP-address-without-using-the-command-prompt) or Google "Finding ip adress of network".

 **Note**: The firewall or an antivirus program of the machine running the server can interfere with connections to the server.
-Consider temporarily displaying them.
+Consider temporarily disabling them.